mightora/DevOpsExtension-Commit-To-Repo/src/details.md

 ### Key Features
 - **Automated Git Commits**: Stages and commits all modifications to the Git repository.
+- **Selective Folder Commits**: Optionally target specific folders for commits, or commit all changes.
 - **Secure Authentication**: Uses the pipeline's `System.AccessToken` for authentication.
 - **Customizable Commit Message**: Specify a commit message via the task's input parameters.
 - **Flexible Configuration**: Set up Git configurations like user email and name.